The store will not work correctly in the case when cookies are disabled.

 The ground temperature of your lawn needs to be at LEAST 8-10 degrees before you consider sowing.
 From February onwards, temperatures in the UK are likely to be this temperature or above it – so it’s usually safe to start sowing.
 If you’re unsure, invest in an extremely budget friendly soil thermometer that will be able to give you an accurate reading.
 If your ground temperature is above 8-10 degrees Celsius, then congratulations – it’s time to get sowing.
 We say this as UK weather is somewhat unpredictable and we can experience snow up until March.
 By using the 8-10 degree ground temperature rule, you should always have an indication of when to sow your seed.

 Prepping and priming your lawn for sowing is key to its germination.
-A few weeks before you plan to sow, make sure to remove any debris from your lawn that may have built up over autumn / winter such as stones, leaves, litter, remove any weeds and turn the soil over then leave the soil to cultivate on its own (i.e. do its own natural thing for a little while).
+A few weeks before you plan to sow, make sure to remove any debris from your lawn that may have built up over autumn / winter such as stones, leaves, litter, remove any weeds and turn the soil over then leave the soil to cultivate on its own for 10-14 days (i.e. do its own natural thing for a little while).
 You could consider using our QUICK RELEASE: Pre-Seed fertiliser for quicker establishment.

 So now that your soil is prepped and primed to perfection and your fertiliser is functioning just fabulously, the time has come to sow your seed.
 If you need help measuring your lawn, knowing how much seed to sow, or even knowing what seed to sow – we have three handy blogs here for you to follow.
 Just click the links!
 For sowing a new lawn, we recommend a sowing rate of 50g per m2 to ensure even coverage.